 Through our more than 30,000 employees in over 60 countries, we provide our services to a number of end markets, with particular strength in the transportation, facilities, also referred to as general building, and environmental markets.
 With over 60% of our employees operating outside the United States, we believe we are well positioned to grow both in the United States and internationally.
-According to Engineering News-Record's (ENR) 2006 Design Survey, we are the largest general architectural and engineering design firm in the world, ranked by 2005 design revenue.
+According to Engineering News-Record's (ENR) 2007 Design Survey, we are the largest general architectural and engineering design firm in the world, ranked by 2006 design revenue.
 In addition, we are ranked by ENR as the leading firm in a number of design end markets, including transportation and general building.

 We are led by an experienced management team with a proven record of delivering growth in revenue and profits.
-Over the last five fiscal years, we have grown our revenue from \$1.7 billion to \$3.4 billion, reflecting a compound annual growth rate, or CAGR, of 18.3%.
-In that same period, our net income increased from \$23.1 million to \$53.7 million, reflecting a CAGR of 23.5%.
+Over the last 10 fiscal years, we have grown our revenue from \$0.7 billion to \$3.4 billion, reflecting a compound annual growth rate, or CAGR, of 20.0%.
+Furthermore, over the last five fiscal years, we have doubled our revenue from \$1.7 billion to \$3.4 billion, reflecting a CAGR of 18.3%.
+In that same five year period, our net income increased from \$23.1 million to \$53.7 million, reflecting a CAGR of 23.5%.
 Our revenue for the first quarter of fiscal 2007 grew 25.7% to \$938.5 million, compared to \$746.8 million for the same period last year.
 Over the past 10 years, we have enhanced our organic growth with the successful acquisition and integration of more than 30 complementary businesses.
 These acquisitions have enabled us to expand our professional service offerings, end market coverage and geographic presence.
 As of December 31, 2006, we had a total backlog of \$2.9 billion compared to \$2.5 billion at December 31, 2005, a 15.0% increase.